Menu

-I am a doctoral researcher with the Dynamic Robot Systems group, Oxford Robotics Institute, University of Oxford.
-I am also a part of the Autonomous Intelligence Machines and Systems programme.
+Previously, I was a doctoral and also a post-doctoral researcher with the Dynamic Robot Systems group, Oxford Robotics Institute, University of Oxford.
+I was also part of the Autonomous Intelligence Machines and Systems programme at Oxford.

-As an undergraduate, I studied Electronics Engineering at the University of Mumbai where I worked on several projects which involved development of Embedded Systems for robotic applications.
+As an undergraduate, I studied Electronics Engineering at the University of Mumbai.

 Autonomous Intelligent Machines and Systems